peter-mouland/react-lego/README.md

 Using Koa, the App now renders on the server.

 Some may find comparing the code [changes between Express and Koa](https://github.com/peter-mouland/react-lego/compare/universal...koa) interesting...

+### Koa with Webpack2, React Router v4 and React-Hot-Loader v3

+ > Based on the `koa` branch. _[compare branches](https://github.com/peter-mouland/react-lego/compare/koa...koa-wp2-rr4-rhl3)

+I simply rebased and rebased and rebased some more :)
+Oh, I did swap in koa's hot middleware, but that was it. and it works, bonus.

 ## Universal React App (Express)